Wind Lord Mel'jarak Detailed Strategy Guide (Heroic Mode included)

 Mel'jarak has a few spells that he will use throughout the fight.
 In addition to this, he melees with a relatively high frequency and for a high amount of damage.

-• Whirling Blade Icon Whirling Blade is an ability that Mel'jarak casts every 60 seconds.
+- Whirling Blade is an ability that Mel'jarak casts every 60 seconds.
 He throws his weapon at the location of a random raid member.
 Upon reaching that location, the blade returns to Mel'jarak.
 The blade deals damage to all players in it path, both on the way to the location, and on the way back to Mel'jarak.

-• Rain of Blades Icon Rain of Blades is a raid-wide damaging ability that Mel'jarak casts every 60 seconds.
+- Rain of Blades is a raid-wide damaging ability that Mel'jarak casts every 60 seconds.
 It deals Physical damage to all raid members every 0.50 seconds, for 6 seconds.

-• Wind Bomb Icon Wind Bomb is an ability that Mel'jarak casts regularly after he reaches 75% health.
+- Wind Bomb is an ability that Mel'jarak casts regularly after he reaches 75% health.
 He throws a bomb at the location of a raid member, which deals a high amount of Nature damage to anyone within 5 yards of the location.
 3 seconds after landing, the bomb arms itself and explodes if any raid members come within 6 yards of it, dealing a very high amount of raid-wide Nature damage.
 The bombs that Mel'jarak casts do not despawn, and remain present in the room until the end of the fight, progressively limiting the space that players have to move around.

-In addition to these abilities, each time adds of the same kind are killed, Mel'jarak gains a stack of Recklessness Icon Recklessness, which increases his damage done by 50%, and his damage taken by 33%.
+In addition to these abilities, each time adds of the same kind are killed, Mel'jarak gains a stack of Recklessness, which increases his damage done by 50%, and his damage taken by 33%.

 Adds